gotev/android-upload-service/README.md

 * Check [JavaDocs](http://alexbbb.github.io/android-upload-service/javadoc/) for full class and methods docs
 * Is the server URL correct?
 * Is the server URL reachable from your device?
 Check if there are firewalls or other kind of restrictions between your device and the server.
 * Are you sure that the server side is working properly?
+For example, if you use PHP in your server side, and you get an EPIPE exception, check if the content size you are trying to upload exceeds the values of `upload_max_filesize` or `post_max_size` set in your `php.ini`
 * Have you properly set up the request with all the headers, parameters and files that the server expects?
 * Have you tried to make an upload using the demo app and one of the provided server implementations?
 I use the node.js version which provides good feedback and supports both HTTP Multipart and binary uploads.